 If deforestation is the destruction of the forest, reforestation is the construction of forest.
 Reforestation is the reestablishment of destroyed forests by planting trees.
 While afforestation is the establishment of the new forest where there was no forest in the beginning.
 Afforestation is an artificial method where humans have to plant new trees.
 But reforestation can happen either naturally – by natural seeding or root suckers or artificially – by seeding or planting by humans.

-To learn more about the Reforestation and afforestation, visit BYJU’S.
+To learn more about the Reforestation and Afforestation, visit BYJU’S BIOLOGY.